About The AuthorHome

 When I wrote the Adoption Records Handbook, it developed from my own life experience and that of my sister.
 In my search for answers, I used methods that were not in any books that I could find so I developed my own.
 I also worked for a private investigator at one time, and through the network of investigators I met because of him, I learned so much beyond anything I could have learned otherwise.
 I decided to put all that knowledge into a book to help birth families in their search for answers.
-I am also a retired paralegal and the knowledge for writing legal forms also aided in how I could help them.
+I am also a retired paralegal and the knowledge for writing legal forms also aided in how I could help.

 The Pregnant Women's Weird Craving Cookbook was written in a very short period of time.
 It just shows my sometimes quirky sense of humor that just had to be let out.
 It was a fun little book to write although my garbage disposal saw a lot of action when I was photographing the recipes.

 I have 10 great-grandchildren and I write my children's books because of them.
 I like to see them smile and they are my inspiration.

-I can think of no other way to answer my methods of writing so I hope I have quenched your curiosity.
 Thank you for your interest, and if you are an aspiring author I hope I have given you food for thought in your endeavors.
-I wish you all the best and hope to see your novels on Amazon someday.
+Never give up on your dreams no matter what they are or where they lead you!

 Copyright 2008 and perpetually by T. A. Brown.
 All rights reserved.